 Education Initiatives Program, the N.C.
 Department of Transportation's Talent Management Office has developed several college programs and internships for undergraduates and graduates interested in careers in science, technology, engineering and mathematics (also referred to as STEM) as well as other areas in the transportation industry.

 The NCDOT Internship Network's goal is to attract and retain qualified employees to meet the transportation needs of North Carolina.

-Students seeking associate, bachelor's and master's degrees receive comprehensive, hands-on experience throughout NCDOT, such as the Division of Highways, Division of Motor Vehicles, Division of Public Transportation and communications office.
+Students seeking associate, bachelor's and master's degrees receive comprehensive, hands-on experience throughout NCDOT, including the Division of Highways, Division of Motor Vehicles, Integrated Mobility Division and communications office.

-real-world experiences to any student attending a historically black college or
+real-world experience to any student attending a historically black college or

 them to gain experience in managing public transportation